danielcardeenas/sulla/README.md

 sulla where other developers can dedicate more time and support to it.

 ## Thanks
-A lot of my code is based on the research done by the following repos which are worth giving a look
+Some of my code is based on the research done by the following repos which are worth giving a look

 > https://github.com/vasani-arpit/WBOT
 >